leramorozova/WordSegmentator/README.md

-# Applying of neural network technologies to word splitting of Сhinese hierogliphic texts
+# Applying of neural network technologies to word segmentation of Сhinese hierogliphic texts

-_The project is dedicated to study on the effectiveness of one-layer neural network for meeting the challenge of word-splitting of hierogliphic Chinese texts for [Russian-Chinese parallel corpus](http://www.ruscorpora.ru/search-para-zh.html)_.
+_The project is dedicated to study on the effectiveness of one-layer neural network for meeting the challenge of word segmentation of hierogliphic Chinese texts for [Russian-Chinese parallel corpus](http://www.ruscorpora.ru/search-para-zh.html)_.

 ---